nklabs/libnklabs/doc/nkserialize.md

-# NK Labs Serialization Library
+# NK Labs Serialization Library and Database

 nkserialize is a schema-driven serialization / deserialization library similar to Google's Protocol Buffers, but suitable for embedded systems with